stratapp/stratapp-website/pricing.md

 title: pricing
 layout: pricing
 faqs:
-- question: Do you offer implementation support?
-  answer: |-
-    Yes, we have partnered with [Coherent Strategy](http://coherentstrat.com/ "Coherent Strategy") to coach and support our clients on implementation.

-    As far as we know, we are the world's first B2B SaaS company to develop the implementation methodology AND to set recommended budgets for implementation by phase - making the implementation experience transparent, fair and easy for every client.
 - question: Do you offer a free trial?
   answer: 'We offer a free 15-day trial.
 Plenty of time to get started and begin using
     #stratapp.
 There are no set-up fees, integrations or hardware costs.
 The user
     experience is immediately intuitive, allowing you to move quickly.'
-- question: what payment methods do you accept and how do I access past invoices and billing history?
+- question: Do you offer implementation support?
   answer: |-
+    Yes, we have partnered with [Coherent Strategy](http://coherentstrat.com/ "Coherent Strategy") to coach and support our clients on implementation.

+    As far as we know, we are the world's first B2B SaaS company to develop the implementation methodology AND to set recommended budgets for implementation by phase - making the implementation experience transparent, fair and easy for every client.
+- question: What payment methods do you accept?
+  answer: |-
     We accept all major credit and debit cards, including American Express, Visa, Mastercard and Diners Club.

-    Our billing engine runs on the secure Chargebee platform, which provides you with a client portal to access your subscription status, payment methods, billing information, payment history and invoices.
+    Payments are processed through Stripe.
 - question: how does the annual billing work and what is the contract term?
   answer: You can choose from monthly or annual billing.
 There is no contract term
     beyond the billing cycle.
 Annual billing is discounted 22-29% and billed yearly